 - IB World School • English National Curriculum to (I)GCSE

 - British and international curriculum

 - Rated ‘excellent’ in ISI Inspection

-Rent-free accommodation is available as part of the package for this post.
-The salary is competitive and tax-free for this period if coming from the UK or Ireland.
+Rent-free accommodation is available for the first three months.
+The salary is competitive, and tax-free for one year if coming from the UK or Ireland.

 We take great care to safeguard children in the school.
 Applicants must agree to undergo child protection screening.
 This will include checks with previous employers as well as DBS checks.